 Pisarn Bee Chamcharatsri, Ph.D., Faculty Editor, is Associate Professor (joint appointed) in the Department of Language, Literacy, and Sociocultural Studies and Department of English and Literature at University of New Mexico.
 His research interests include second language acquisition (SLA), emotions, second language (L2) writing, creative writing, and writing center.
 His publications appear in Asian EFL Journal, Journal of Response to Writing, Writing on the Edge, and many chapters in edited collections.

-Ruth Trinidad-Galván, Associate Editor, is a Professor in the Language, Literacy, and Sociocultural Studies department at the University of New Mexico.
-She is a twice Fulbright Research and Teaching Scholar in Ecuador and Mexico and the author of Women Who Stay Behind: Pedagogies of Survival in Rural Transmigrant Mexico (2015).
-She is also the co-editor of the Handbook of Latinos and Education, which received the Critics’ Choice Award in 2010 from the American Educational Studies Association.
-Among her most significant accomplishments she includes raising three remarkable daughters who inspire her every day and being a classroom teacher in inner city Los Angeles.
+Ruth Trinidad-Galván, Ph.D., Founding Editor, was a Professor in the Department of Language, Literacy, and Sociocultural Studies at the University of New Mexico.
+She was a twice Fulbright Research and Teaching Scholar in Ecuador and Mexico and the author of Women Who Stay Behind: Pedagogies of Survival in Rural Transmigrant Mexico (2015).
+She was also the co-editor of the Handbook of Latinos and Education, which received the Critics’ Choice Award in 2010 from the American Educational Studies Association.
+Among her most significant accomplishments she included raising three remarkable daughters and being a classroom teacher in inner city Los Angeles.

 Virginia Necochea, Ph.D., Founding Editor, is currently Executive Director of the New Mexico Environmental Law Center.
 A long-time educator, researcher, writer, and community advocate, Virginia is the former executive director of the Center for Social Sustainable Systems (CESOSS), a community-led nonprofit focused on protecting and preserving land and water resources in the Valle de Atrisco (South Valley, NM) and larger Middle Rio Grande region.